 User service fees are priced to promote access to information and knowledge by a wide cross-section of clients and to increase the overall client base.
 Daily and weekly fees are priced higher to encourage regular clients to purchase Annual Memberships.
-Fees for students and academics are offered at very low rates to encourage the use of the Library's resources.
+Fees for students and academics are offered at very low rates to encourage the use of the Library's resources and provide future membership value.
 Publications and programs initiated by the Trust will be priced to recover all printing, distribution, and preparation costs.

-As more and more digital products come on-line, pricing recommendations are based on a cost-plus approach to eventually recover all costs, as well as competitive pricing reviews.
+As more and more digital products come on-line, pricing recommendations will be based on a cost-plus-sustainability approach as well as competitive pricing reviews.